centre-for-humanities-computing/HOPE_website_content/README.md

 Please be careful when editing these files, they follow strict syntactic rules.

 ## Procedure:
+Webmaster:
  - edit a file
  - commit your changes with a concise note with the purpose of your change
+ - notify Max to pull your changes

+ Max:
  - login to the server in AU's VPN
  - cd into the website directory
  - `git pull origin master`